wnstn/winstonhearn.com/_posts/2014-11-07-friday-links.markdown

 [Sky Burial](http://www.oxfordamerican.org/articles/2014/sep/08/issue-86-sky-burial/)

 For millenia, humans have wondered what happens after death to a person, asking questions about souls and gods, about the afterlife, about finality.
 These questions remain.
 In recent decades these questions have expanded to a much less theoretical realm: what happens to a physical body after death.
 We have long known (and fought) the fact that upon death, our bodies rot.
-But decay was not well understood.Thus were created the strangely named “body farms”, plots of land dedicated to cultivating decomposition so that we might understand it better.
+But decay was not well understood.
+Thus were created the strangely named “body farms”, plots of land dedicated to cultivating decomposition so that we might understand it better.
 In September, a lovely piece by Alex Mar profiled a few people who are now residing at the farm in Texas for Oxford American.

 <hr/>